hoche/libjpiedm/README.md

 ## Platforms

-Tested and running on Linux (x86 and ARM), OSX (x86 and M1), Windows (x86), as well as a Big-Endian NetBSD system just to make sure I got the byte ordering right.
+Tested and running on Linux (x86 and ARM), OSX (x86_64 and arm_64), Windows (x86), as well as a Big-Endian NetBSD system just to make sure I got the byte ordering right.

 There is are github "actions" to check the build and do a basic set of tests every time a code change is submitted.
-These are currently set up to run on Linux, Windows, and OSX (x86 and M1).
+These are currently set up to run on Linux, Windows, and OSX (x86_64 and arm_64).

 ## Known Issues

 * It doesn't parse the old-style file formats.
 * The multiengine values are just guesses.

+## Latest Updates

+July 2025
+* Figured out a number of the remaining parameters and documented them.
+* Figured out the Lat/Long calculations, at least in part (more work to be done here).

 ## Credits